mackacavs/CV/README.md

 Responsible for working with clients all the way from first meeting to completion of project.
 Generating and turning leads into sales, managing individual accounts based on individual client needs.

-Along with the responsibilities of my former role - I moved into a management position.
-Responsible for overseeing the success of the brand's flagship store.
+Along with the responsibilities of my former role - I moved into a team management rolse.
+Responsible for overseeing the success of the brand's flagship store in Westfield Shepherd's Bush.

 #### OWNER/TEACHER